Here is how to track Santa’s sleigh as it makes its way through the night sky, delivering gifts to children around the world who celebrate Christmas.

 NORAD seems like a pretty busy place, so why do they make it one of their missions to track Santa?
-The modern tradition of tracking Santa began in 1955 when a young child accidentally dialled the unlisted phone number!
-He punched in the wrong number and got a hold of the Director of Operations.
-Colonel Harry Shoup, answered the phone and instructed his staff to check the radar for indications of Santa making his way from the North Pole.
-Thus a tradition was born, and continued when NORAD was formed in 1958.
-Each year since, NORAD has dutifully reported Santa’s location on Dec.
+The modern tradition of tracking Santa began in 1955 when a young child accidentally dialed the unlisted phone number!
+He punched in the wrong number and got a hold of the Director of Operations!
+Colonel Harry Shoup answered the phone and instructed his staff to check the radar for indications of Santa making his way from the North Pole.
+Thus a tradition was born and continued when NORAD was formed in 1958.
+Each year since NORAD has dutifully reported Santa’s location on Dec.
 24 to millions of children and families across the globe.

 How Does the NORAD Santa Tracker Work?

 Thanks to a combination of radar, heat-seeking satellites hovering above Earth, and real CF-18 jet fighters!
 NORAD can track Santa’s sleigh from lift-off in the North Pole, through the South Pacific and Australia.
 Then Santa usually goes up through Asia, over to Africa, and then onto Western Europe.
 From there he flies to Canada, the United States, Mexico and Central and South America.